Filtering the Heegaard Floer contact invariant: Definitions

 A simple computation shows that $E_{p}^k(S,\phi,\arcs;\acs)$ is isomorphic to

 where

 and since $\mathcal{F}^p(S,\phi,\arcs)\cong\mathcal{F}^{p-1}(S,\phi,\arcs)$, the above quotient completely determines the pages of the spectral sequence.

 By \cite[Theorem 3.1]{HKM}, the Heegaard Floer generator specified by the set of distinguished points $\x_\xi=\{x_1,\dots,x_\N\}$ indicated in Figure \ref{fig:standardarcs} represents the Ozsv\'ath--Szab\'o contact class $\OSz\in\hfhat(-M)$, and it satisfies $\del_i\vx_\xi=0$ for all $i\geq0$.
 This is because there is no Fredholm index-1 $\acs$-holomorphic curve in $\Sigma\times[0,1]\times\R$ satisfying conditions (\textbf{M0})--(\textbf{M6}) in \cite[\textsection 1]{Lipshitz} with $\vx_\xi$ at its negative punctures and having empty intersection with $\{z\}\times[0,1]\times\R$.
 Hence, $\vx_\xi$ represents a cycle in $E^k(S,\phi,\arcs;\acs)$ for all $k\geq1$, and it is natural to ask how far into the spectral sequence does $\vx_\xi$ survive. \begin{defn} Define $\ordn(S,\phi,\arcs;\acs)$ to be the smallest non-negative integer $k$ such that the generator $\vx_\xi$ represents the trivial class in $E^{k+1}(S,\phi,\arcs;\acs)$. \end{defn} Ideally, one would like to show that $\ordn(S,\phi,\arcs;\acs)$ does not depend on choices of $(S,\phi,\arcs)$ and $\acs$.
 This is not true in general.
-For example, consider the closed contact 3-manifold where the contact structure is supported by the open book decomposition $(S,\phi)$ depicted in Figure \ref{fig:failure_A}.
+For example, consider the closed contact 3-manifold where the contact structure is supported by the open book decomposition $(S,\phi)$ where $S$ is a 4-holed sphere and $\phi$ is the product of Dehn twists depicted in Figure \ref{fig:failure_A}.
 Using the basis of arcs $\arcs$ shown in Figure \ref{fig:failure_A}, and a generic \emph{split} almost complex structure $\acs$, we observe that the shaded domain $\D$ in Figure \ref{fig:failure_B} is sufficient for the vanishing of the Ozsv\'ath--Szab\'o contact class.
-A simple computation shows that $J_+(\D)=2$.
+A simple computation shows that $J_+(\D)=~2$.
 Therefore, $\vx_\xi$ represents the trivial class in $E^2(S,\phi,\arcs;\acs)$, and $\ordn(S,\phi,\arcs;\acs)\leq1$.
-Furthermore, using the symmetry of the open book decomposition and the choice of the arc basis, one can argue as in Section \ref{sec:example} that $\ordn(S,\phi,\arcs;\acs)=1$.
+Furthermore, using the symmetry of the open book decomposition and the choice of the arc basis, one can argue as in \cite{KMVHMW2} that $\ordn(S,\phi,\arcs;\acs)=1$.
 However, the contact structure supported by the open book decomposition $(S,\phi)$ is overtwisted, which can be seen after a sequence of positive stabilizations to reveal the overtwisted disk (see \cite{Wand} for an explicit algorithm).
 Then there exists another open book decomposition $(S',\phi')$ and a basis of arcs $\arcs'$ on $S'$ for which $\ordn(S',\phi',\arcs';\acs')=0$ using a generic split almost complex structure $\acs'$ (see proof of Theorem \ref{thm:vanishing}).
 As a result, $\ordn$ is not independent of these choices.
-That is why we introduce the next definition.

 \begin{defn} Let $(M,\xi)$ be a closed contact $3$-manifold.
 Then define the \emph{spectral order}